-Chances are, there are already business processes in use at your company today that cause your staff to spend too much time and effort to complete on a daily basis (things like issuing invoices, validating driver qualifications, evaluating carriers).
+Chances are, there are already business processes at your company today that cause your staff to spend too much time and effort to complete on a daily basis (things like issuing invoices, validating driver qualifications, evaluating carriers).

-One of the great things about document management systems is that they help transportation companies of all shapes and sizes streamline and automate different paper-intensive and labor intensive business processes that are costing their business time, effort and money.
+One of the great things about document management systems is that they help transportation companies of all shapes and sizes streamline and automate different paper-intensive and labor-intensive business processes that are costing their business time, effort and money.

 Let’s take a look at three common processes that your company can automate today.

 1. Streamlining Accounts Receivable Processes for Faster Cash Collections